-Our degree prepares you for a variety of fields, including teaching at all levels, public advocacy and public relations, governmental relations, the ministry, motivational speaking, and website development and marketing.
+Our degree prepares you for a variety of fields, including teaching at all levels, public advocacy and public relations, governmental relations, human relations, education, patient advocacy, motivational speaking, and website development and marketing.
 Many of our students continue their studies in graduate programs or law schools.

 Students should select a minor that suits their interests and career goals.
 Common minors include English, political science, foreign languages, psychology, criminal justice, or sociology.